Charles A. Adeogun-Phillips: Background

-He is the son of Professor Anthony Adeyemi Adeogun, who was a Professor Emeritus of Commercial and Industrial Law and Deputy Vice-Chancellor, University of Lagos, and an international labour law expert.
+He is the son of Professor Anthony Adeyemi Adeogun, Professor Emeritus of Commercial and Industrial Law and Deputy Vice-Chancellor, University of Lagos, an international labour law expert.
 His mother, Margaret Amba Ayinke Adeogun (née Williams), is a retired nurse and midwife.

 He is a grandson of Phillip Bamgbose and Theresa Fatola Adeogun of Ajale Compound Igbajo, Osun State, Federal Republic of Nigeria, and of Henry Isaac Kobina-Badu Williams, of Cape Coast, Republic of Ghana and Joanna Olasumbo Williams of Itesi, Abeokuta, Ogun State, Federal Republic of Nigeria.
 His name "Ayodeji" means "My joy is doubled" in Yoruba.

 Education

-He was educated at C.M.S.
-Grammar School, Lagos, Nigeria's first secondary school (founded in 1859) and at the prestigious British boarding school, Repton (founded in 1557).
+He was educated at C.M.S Grammar School, Lagos, Nigeria's first secondary school (founded in 1859) and at the prestigious British boarding school, Repton(founded in 1557).
 He read law at Warwick University from where he graduated in 1989 and at the School of Oriental and African Studies (SOAS), University of London, where he obtained his master's degree in law in 1994.
-He was admitted as a Barrister and Solicitor of the Supreme Court of Nigeria in 1992 and in 1996, as a Solicitor of the Superior Courts of England and Wales.
 In 2019, he was invited by his Alma Mata, Warwick University, to address the graduating class of that year.

-Legal career
+In 2022, he was honoured with an LL.
+D by the same university in recognition of his pioneering and distinguished legal career at the United Nations and his contribution to the development of international criminal law.

+Professionally, Charles was admitted as a Barrister and Solicitor of the Supreme Court of Nigeria in 1992 and in 1996, as a Solicitor of the Superior Courts of England and Wales.
+In 2021, he was called to the Bar of England and Wales as a transferring Solicitor, by the Honourable Society of Lincoln's Inn.
+He was conferred with the rank of Senior Advocate of the Federal Republic of Nigeria by the Chief Justice of Nigeria in 2024.